uchks/repo.me/.github/README.md

 ### Setup

 #### Dependencies

-1. **`apt-ftparchive`**
+1. **`apt-ftparchive`** <br>
+   Required to generate the Packages file:

-    - For Windows, it will automatically be downloaded.
+   - Windows: It will be automatically downloaded.
-    - For macOS, install via Procursus `apt-utils`; otherwise, it will be automatically downloaded.
+   - macOS: Install via Procursus `apt-utils`; otherwise, it will be automatically downloaded.
-    - For iOS / iPadOS, install via Procursus `apt-utils` (Elucubratus users, this is not verified).
+   - iOS / iPadOS: install via Procursus `apt-utils` (Elucubratus users, this is not verified).

 2. **`wget, zstd, xz, lz4, & gpg`**
-    - The script will automatically check for homebrew / Procursus installation and dependencies.
-If not found, don't worry; everything will be taken care of for you.
+   - `updaterepo.sh` will automatically install these if Homebrew or Procursus is available.

 #### Download / Fork repo.me

 If you are _not_ hosting your repository on [GitHub Pages](https://pages.github.com/), you can download the zip file [here](https://github.com/uchks/repo.me/archive/master.zip) and extract it to a subfolder on your website.

 There are two options for those using [GitHub Pages](https://pages.github.com/):